Aviation and airline safety

 Security regulations in Australia may be slightly different to the regulations in the countries that you are visiting.
-Therefore, we recommend you check with your airline or the country you are visiting before you travel.
-You should arrive at the airport with plenty of time to undergo necessary screening and security checks.
-You should abide by all instructions, including signs and announcements.
-You should also consult the
+We recommend you check with your airline or the country you are visiting before you travel.
+Arrive at the airport with plenty of time to undergo necessary screening and security checks.
+Abide by all instructions, including signs and announcements.
+Read the

 Flying in and out of Australia

 TravelSECURE is a traveller-friendly website developed by the Australian Government to help you prepare for your trip and familiarise yourself with security measures in place at Australian airports and in international flights to and from Australia.
 Its purpose is to help travellers prepare for their journey so they can clear the security checks at the airport quickly and easily.

 The site provides information about prohibited items, passenger and baggage screening as well as powders, liquids, aerosols and gels restrictions, goods purchased at duty-free shops before arrival in Australia.
 Travellers will also find recommendations about travelling with children, laptops, medicines and sports equipment.

 Under Australian aviation security legislation, airlines are required to ensure that no oversized (over 100ml) liquids, aerosols or gels are taken by passengers through the screening point at a last point of departure for flights bound for Australia.

 Duty free items, including oversized LAGs, are only permitted by the Australian Government where airport retailers have arrangements in place to deliver purchased items securely to the boarding gate or directly to the Australia-bound aircraft.
 They are also permitted where there is no security screening at the boarding gate which occurs at some last ports of call such as New Zealand, Japan, Taiwan and US.
 Research your destination or check with the airport retailer before you purchase any oversized LAGs.